CIDARLAB/cello/RUN.md

 Please follow the install/run instructions found in the pycello directory.

 ## 3. Executing compile source code

+(Note: if Eugene is used but no rules are specified in the UCF, long runtimes may result due to combinatorics of enumerating variants)

 The CelloMain Java class can be run from any working directory.
 However, the same demo files can be used for your convenience.
 ```